datascience-mobi-2023/topic02_team02/README.md

 First of all: To run our code, one has to download the data from the link supplied at the bottom and put all the data into a folder called "DMS_data".
 If the folder is named differently, our code will not be able to load the data.
 The "DMS_data" folder must then be a direct subdirectory of topic02_team02.

-In our repository, the final notebook, that generates all important plots is found in the Documentation folder and is called [P53 - DMS Documentation.ipynb](Documentation/P53_DMS_Documentation.ipynb).
+In our repository, the final notebook, that generates all important plots is found in the Documentation folder and is called [P53_DMS_Documentation.ipynb](Documentation/P53_DMS_Documentation.ipynb).
 Within our Documentation, you will find **five sub-topics**.
 The first one looks at the Comparability of p53 Datasets.
 The code generating the relevant plots can be found [within the Documentation folder](Documentation/backgrounddata.py) and for visualization purposes, that might also be used later on, code from the [Visualization folder](visualization) was used.